what is a gelding

 Stallions are able to reap the positive (and negative) benefits of testosterone for much longer, and some believe they are much more muscular because of this.

 Some riders don’t enjoy riding mares during their heat cycles when they can become a bit moody, and a gelding is a much wiser choice for riders who do not want to deal with temperamental horses.
 In such cases, geldings can be easier to handle.
+Choosing a gelding offers additional advantages, such as their gentle nature, reliability, and the safety they provide to both riders and trainers.

 Of course, in wild herds, the male horses remain stallions, but their environment allows it.
 Today it’s rare to find a domesticated stallion being turned out with other stallions or geldings.
 Being un-castrated means your horse will mostly live a solitary life and may display aggressive behaviour.